kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

-- It is recommended to use a second tag like `k8s.io/cluster-autoscaler/<cluster-name>` when `k8s.io/cluster-autoscaler/enabled` is used across many clusters to prevent ASGs from different clusters recognized as the node groups.
+- It is recommended to use a second tag like `k8s.io/cluster-autoscaler/<cluster-name>` when `k8s.io/cluster-autoscaler/enabled` is used across many clusters to prevent ASGs from different clusters having conflicts.
+  An ASG must contain at least all the tags specified and as such secondary tags can differentiate between different clusters ASGs.
 - To prevent conflicts, do not provide a `--nodes` argument if `--node-group-auto-discovery` is specified.
 - Be sure to add `autoscaling:DescribeLaunchConfigurations` or